web-archive-group/WARClight/README.md

 3. `cd WARClight`
 4. `bundle install`
 5. `rake db:migrate`
+6. `rake db:seed` to seed the database with WALK descriptions.

 If you get errors, may need to reset db `rake db:reset`.